yar-malik/Palsplate-Backend/README.md

 ### Note

-We implemented Jersey with Spring for REST support using JAX-RS API Although, Spring has pretty good REST support.
+We implemented Jersey with Spring for REST support using JAX-RS API.
+Although, Spring has pretty good REST support.
+Hence you will see difference in Annotations like @PATH rather than @RequestMapping